 In a letter to ACT, “the Historical Commission confirmed that Wetherbee Woods has historical value to the town due to the presence of the stone lined catchment, the Captain Thomas Wheeler’s home site, and the Sterba Curtain Array.
 Wetherbee Woods may also have undiscovered historical elements.
 The Commission plans to look more deeply into the history of the Sterba Curtain Array.”
 Pictures of the stone lined catchment can be seen below.

-This property has historical elements, connectivity to the rail trail and West Concord, it abuts a newly conserved property with town wells and provides habitat for a variety of animals.
+This property has historical elements, connectivity to the rail trail and West Concord, it is connected via Nashoba Brook to a 549 Main Street, a newly conserved property with town wells, and provides habitat for a variety of animals.
 During our walks we found scat from several mammals and birds, and saw deer.

 Pending the successful outcome of negotiations with the landowner, ACT hopes the town is able purchase the property in the future and add it to our conservation land inventory.
 We’ll be building a “viewing trail” and plan to hold several walks of the property in the future.